OPRAH'S DEAD SON

 "For a name."

 "A name for my child?
 Isaac Lincoln?
-I don't think so."
+Not in your wildest dreams."

 "Get what right?"

 "That whole sacrifice thing.
-When God tells you to do something, you don't dick around, you just do it.
+When God tells you to do something, you don't dick around.
+You just do it.
 Did the guys who drove airplanes into all those buildings dick around?
 No. They just did it.
-If Abraham hadn't dicked around on his way to killing his kid like God told him to do, God wouldn't have had to take matters into his own hands and kill Jesus himself.
-There wouldn't be any Jews or Christians or Muslims.
-Yeah, yeah, Isaac's a good name.
+If Abraham hadn't dicked around on his way to killing his kid like God told him to do, God wouldn't have had to kill Jesus and no Christians and Muslims would have come along to screw things up for Jews.
+Yeah, yeah, let's call the kid Isaac.
+Come on.
 Abraham and Isaac, I like it."

 "Are you gonna tell me where Abraham is or not?"